uintdev/qrserv/README.md

 If you wish to have debugging symbols for an app bundle release, ensure you have the Android NDK installed.
 You may need to specify the `ndk.dir` in the `local.properties` file.
 <br>
-However, if you do not plan to do a Play Store release, you may remove the `ndk` block from `android.defaultConfig` in the gradle build file.
+However, if you do not plan to do a Play Store release, you may remove the `ndk` block from `android.defaultConfig` in the [Gradle build file](android/build.gradle.kts).

 ### Windows